About Data Shuttle

 Data Shuttle can upload data from:

-- Systems that allow export to Google Sheets, Excel, or comma separated values (.csv) text files
+- Systems that allow export to Google Sheets, .xlsx, or .csv text files

 - Shared Box drives